-How much does a lodge cost?
+How much does a chalet or static caravan cost?

 What is the length of the agreement?

 When you purchase a chalet or holiday home you will be offered a licence agreement outlining the terms of its use.
 It works like a lease and the longer the agreement the more likely the chalet will increase in value over time.